UBB-bibliometrics/search-strategies-priorityareas/KE_WoS.md

 TS=(
-	"climate action" OR "climate mitigation" OR "climate adaptation" OR "climate resilience" OR "climate planning" OR "climate justice" OR "climate law$" OR "climate polic*" OR "climate ethic*" OR "climate education" OR "climate concern" OR "climate knowledge" OR "climate sceptic*" OR "climate negotiation$" OR "climate fund*"
+	"climate action" OR "climate mitigation" OR "climate adaptation" OR "climate resilience" OR "climate planning" OR "climate justice" OR "climate law$" OR "climate polic*" OR "climate ethic*" OR "climate education" OR "climate concern"
+	OR "climate negotiation$" OR "climate fund*"
 	OR "climate crisis"
 	OR "SDG13" OR "SDG-13"
+	OR("climate" NEAR/3 ("service*" OR "negotiation*" OR "skeptic*" OR "consens*" OR "policy" OR "policies" OR "ethic$" OR "knowledge"))
 )
 OR
 TS=(
 	(